VowpalWabbit/coba/README.md

  * ... *just-in-time* (no resources are loaded until needed, and they are released immediately to keep memory small)
  * ... *a duck?* (coba relies only on duck-typing so no inheritance is needed to implement our interfaces)

  But don't take our word for it.
-We encourage you to look at the code yourself, and more documentation will be coming soon.
+We encourage you to look at the code yourself.

  ## Adding New Data Sets

  ### Creating Simulations From Classification Data Sets

  Classification data sets are an easy way to quickly evaluate CB algorithms.
-So long as the data set is in CSV format it can easily be turned into a contextual bandit simulation with `ClassificationSimulation.from_csv`.
+So long as the data set is in CSV format it can easily be turned into a contextual bandit simulation.
 This method works both with local files and files available over http.
 When requesting over http Coba even allows you to cache a version of the file locally for fast re-runs later.

  ### Creating Simulations From Generative Models